 Degree and Certificate Programs

-The Kapi‘olani Community College Community Health Worker program offers a Certificate of Competence (CO) degree.
+The online Kapi‘olani Community College Community Health Worker program offers a Certificate of Competence (CO) degree.

 Potential Careers and Employers